CuongDuong2710/gymcoding_nodejs/README.md

 MongoDB will only create a database when you insert data into a collection.

 So, first enter urls `http://localhost:3000/users/create` to create user -> Mongo cluster will display `finly` database and `user` collection

+# CHAPTER 9 - AUTHENTICATION

+In Express, user authentication can be done by creating a session as an identifier that keeps track of the user.

+When  the user signs up or logs into our application, a session is created by Express and sent to the browser as a cookie.

+The cookie needs to be included in all subsequent requests sent by the browser -> Express knows that the user is allowed to access the resource it wants to access.

+When user logs out, the session and cookie are removed from both the server and the client.

+npm install express-session

+$ openssl rand -base64 32 -> generate AUTH_SECRET